egc112/OpenWRT-OpenVPN-scramble/README.md

 # OpenVPN Scramble options for OpenWRT

 The Scramble options can be used to obfuscate an OpenVPN connection, this can be useful to escape censoring.
-It is supported by a number of OpenVPN providers e.g. TorGuard, [StrongVPN](https://blog.strongvpn.com/strongvpn-scramble/), IPvanish etc. But also for other third partiy fimrware (DDWRT) and for Android and Windows.
+It is supported by a number of OpenVPN providers e.g. TorGuard, [StrongVPN](https://blog.strongvpn.com/strongvpn-scramble/), IPvanish etc.
+But also available for other third partiy fimrware (DDWRT) and for Android, Windows and MacOS.
-For some backgroend please read: https://tunnelblick.net/cOpenvpn_xorpatch.html
+For some background please read: https://tunnelblick.net/cOpenvpn_xorpatch.html

 Scramble options must be added to OpenVPN by adding a series of patches and compile your own build with it (or the OpenVPN-OpenSSL package).